rlb222/Perch-Alternate-MenuName-in-Navigation/README.md

 Normally the pagename will be used to show in the navigation of a website.
 This filter allows you to set an alternate page-name for diffent situations.
 For example: Show a smaller menu-name on smaller screens.

+more information on Perch filters can be found here: [Perch Docs on field filters](https://docs.grabaperch.com/api/template-filters/)

 # How it works
 1. Add an alternate pagename behind the normal pagename.
 Like this: 'My Homepage | home'